-I am a Lecturer in Geography and a Centre Manager for the Joint Distance Education Consortium's MSc in Urban and Rural Planning.
+I am currently chairing the production of a new Geography module, which is due for completion in 2021.
+I am also a Centre Manager for the Joint Distance Education Consortium's MSc in Urban and Rural Planning.
 Before arriving at the Open University, I obtained a PhD from the University of Helsinki and worked as a Tutor at the University of Warwick and as a Research Associate at Goldsmiths College, University of London.

 I am a Fellow of the Royal Geographical Society and the recipient of the Design Studies Award, granted by the Design Research Association and Design Studies journal.
 I have also conducted research for the Department for Business, Innovation and Skills, as well as given invited talks for policymakers and practitioners within and outside the UK.

 My research and writings fall broadly within social and cultural geography, revolving in particular around three closely related areas: